alexeymhv/adop-cartridges-cookbook/_docs/recipes/calling-downstream-job.md

 Use a publishers{} method to define a post-build action.

-You can triiger the next job as a post-build action using a downstreamParameterized{} method.
+You can trigger the next job as a post-build action using a downstreamParameterized{} method.

 The following snippet should be placed inside the job definition.